-I usually write about academic topics; history, politics, folklore — that sort of thing.
-That doesn’t mean I don’t care about people’s implicit acceptance of friends and associates’ sexual assault, or even other forms of potentially rape-y behavior.
+I usually write about academic topics; notetaking, history, science, folklore — that sort of thing.
+That doesn’t mean I'm not concerned with people’s implicit acceptance of friends and associates’ sexual assault, or even other forms of potentially rape-y behavior.

 When I was in college I met a guy.